 FLAT PEDALS: Crankbrothers Stamp Pedal

 Some people prefer riding to work in cycling gear, then changing at the office, but if you’re just pedaling in your work clothes, flat pedals allow you to wear regular shoes rather than your cycling shoes.
-We like the Crankbrothers Stamp because unlike the cheaper pedals that come stock on most commuter bikes, these have a wider platform and small pins for traction, and they’ll last longer and spin smoother.
-This makes them ideal for wearing a flat sneaker and still feeling somewhat connected to the bike when you pedal.
+We like the Crankbrothers Stamp because, unlike the cheaper pedals that come stock on most commuter bikes, these have a wider platform and small pins for traction and they’ll last longer and spin smoother.
+This makes them ideal for wearing flat sneakers and still feeling somewhat connected to the bike when you pedal.

-PROS: Great traction, smooth & quiet pedaling performance
+PROS: Great traction, smooth and quiet pedaling performance

-CONS: Don’t need if your bike has flat pedals already, but still a nice upgrade
+CONS: Don’t need it if your bike has flat pedals already, but still a nice upgrade

 CONS: Soggy when wet

-You always need a lock.
 Period.
-Even if you normally keep your bike in the office, you never know when a bike room is going to be closed for repair, or you need to run a quick errand on your way home.
+Even if you normally keep your bike in the office, you never know when a bike room is going to be closed for repair, or if you need to run a quick errand on your way home.
 (We have a list of the best locks right here.)